Jim Keays: 1972-2014: Solo and with Southern Cross

 The TV series inspired the Long Way to the Top national concert tour during August–September 2002, which included a range of Australian acts of the 1950s, 1960s and 1970s.
 The classic line-up of Burgess, Ford, Keays and Wheatley reformed The Masters Apprentices although Wheatley only performed for a couple of the concerts and was substituted on bass guitar by his son, Tim Wheatley.
 Performances of "Because I Love You" and "Turn Up Your Radio" at the final Sydney concert, as well as an interview with promoter, Amanda Pelman, feature on the associated DVD, Long Way to the Top: Live in Concert released in 2002.

 Keays continued with Cotton Keays & Morris tours and reunions of The Masters Apprentices.
 His next solo album, Resonator, was released in 2006 on the Liberation Blue label.
 In 2007 he reflected on his longevity as a performer "I guess I'm a bit of a Peter Pan ...
 If you've still got the passion and can still do it.
 Age is no barrier".
 His next solo album, Dirty, Dirty, appeared in 2012.
 In May 2014 he performed at Crown Casino in Melbourne.
+Keays was due to reunite in July 2014 with the original Masters Apprentices line-up of Mick Bower, Brian Vaughton, Rick Morrison and Gavin Webb, for the band's induction into the South Australian Music Hall of Fame.
+However, he died on 13 June 2014, three months short of his 68th birthday.
+At the induction ceremony, Keays was inducted posthumously alongside his fellow original band members.
+His ex-wife Karin Tonkin and daughters Holly and Bonnie accepted the award on his behalf, while the surviving original members reunited on stage.
+Joined by vocalist Craig Holden and Keays' daughters, they performed a tribute celebrating the band's legacy, with Bower's original guitar work once again featuring prominently in songs including "Living in a Child's Dream" and "Undecided".
+The reunion marked the beginning of a new chapter for The Masters Apprentices, who continued performing and touring with Craig Holden on vocals following the ceremony.
 Jim Keays died on 13 June 2014, 3 months short of his 68th birthday.
 Keays had been working on his next album, Age Against the Machine, prior to his death.